 In case you are not aware let me put you on the loop about the Masai Mara –it has a day set aside for its magnificence.
 It’s referred to as the Mara day held annually on 15th September.
 Typically most masai mara tours are held during this period.This day is a celebration of the Mara River and its unique surrounding on both countries it runs into ie Kenya and Tanzania.
 On the Tanzania’s side we have the Serengeti while Masai Mara is located in Kenya.
 It is believed that on 15 September the wildebeest return to Tanzania from Kenya.
 A great time to take a masai mara tours!

-The area itself is very productive and some of the largest wildlife inhabits the area.
+The area itself is very productive and some of the largest wildlife inhabitants the area.
 It has a profound ecosystems and arguably with its own complexities.
-However, human interferences has been affecting the area including poaching agricultural development.
+However, human interference has been affecting the area including poaching agricultural development.
 As such wildlife is in danger around the masai mara basin.
 We have prepared a few interesting facts about the masai mara national reserve.

 The wildebeest migration